 - What You Need to Know about Human Subjects Research and the IRB

-After viewing all four videos, we invite you to attend a virtual question and answer session, in February, with members of the URECA Executive Committee, the Chair of the Richter Scholarship Committee, Associate Director for Human Research Protection, and the Associate Director of Research and Community Engagement.
+After viewing all four videos, we invite you to attend a virtual question and answer session, on February 9th at 5:00 pm, with members of the URECA Executive Committee, Chair of the Richter Scholarship Committee, Associate Director for Human Research Protection, and Associate Director of Research and Community Engagement.
 During the session, you may ask questions about the purpose and processes of each fellowship and scholarship, writing a successful proposal, and other questions that you may have about the process.
-The date and time for this virtual event will be announced shortly.

 Slavery, Race, and Memory Project Grants